 RAG status Why have you given this RAG status?
 Where, realistically, should we be by April 2021?
 What needs to be done to get us there?
+Youth Work takes place in some schools across Wales and has done for some time now.
+Proof of the positive nature of such engagement is clear and also fundamentally supports the EW and MH of young people in school and other formal educational settings.
+However, the piecemeal nature of delivery reflects the patchwork understanding of youth work's role and that of practitioners in school environments.
+As previously highlighted, there is work to do by 'us' to ensure that youth work is better understood in formal settings and the new Curriculum for Wales provides a useful opportunity, However, as also identified, the need for young people to access key EW and MH support in schools (in this case, from youth workers) is also key in ensuring that the preventative agenda and needs of young people are addressed as early as possible.

+School counselling

-School counse elling Recommenda Recommendation 6 (2018).
-That the Welsh Government assess the quality of the statutory school counselling available, not least how the service copes v rvice copes with increasing demand, tackles stigma and meets the needs of children and young people.
-This should include consideration of providing cour nselling support online and outside lessons /school, and for those younger than 11 years old.
-RAG status Why have you given this RAG status?
-Where, realistically, should we be by April 2021?
-What needs to be done to get us there?
-School staff support emotic any shortcoming Recommenda responsibility for Recommenda onal and mental health and well-being, and ngs will be addressed. tion 8 (2018).
-That the Welsh Government for the emotional and mental health of puption B (2019).
-To ensure that all school stand well-being, the Welsh Government shows commission a mapping exercise of the availad the anticipated level of future need.
-This exect pilot the role of "guidance teacher" in Wales ils to a lead member of teaching or nonteach aff have a sufficient understanding of children buld develop-as a matter of priority-a prog ercise should provide an outline of how s, or adopt another model that allocates ing staff. and young people's emotional and RAG status Why have you given this RAG status?
-Where, realistically, should we be by April 2021?
-What needs to be done to get us there?
-Primary healt h care
+Recommendation 6 (2018).
+That the Welsh Government assess the quality of the statutory school counselling available, not least how the service copes with increasing demand, tackles stigma and meets the needs of children and young people.
+This should include consideration of providing counselling support online and outside lessons/school, and for those younger than 11 years old.

+RAG status Why have you given this RAG Where, realistically, should we be by April What needs to be done to get us status?
+2021? there?

+School staff

+Recommendation 5 (2018).That the Welsh Government commission a mapping exercise of the availability of non-teaching staff in schools to support emotional and mental health and well-being, and the anticipated level of future need.
+This exercise should provide an outline of how any shortcomings will be addressed.

+Recommendation 8 (2018).
+That the Welsh Government pilot the role of "guidance teacher" in Wales, or adopt another model that allocates responsibility for the emotional and mental health of pupils to a lead member of teaching or nonteaching staff.

+Recommendation B (2019).
+To ensure that all school staff have a sufficient understanding of children and young people's emotional and mental health and well-being, the Welsh Government should develop-as a matter of priority-a programme of compulsory training for new and existing school staff.

+RAG status Why have you given this RAG Where, realistically, should we be by April What needs to be done to get us status?
+2021? there?

+Primary health care